Detection of gravitational waves in circular particle accelerators II. Response analysis and parameter estimation using synthetic data: Models and numerical procedures

 \subsection{GW source model}

-We consider the simplest realistic models for mHz GWs from astrophysical sources viz. the dominant harmonic of GWs from the quasi-circular inspiral phase of non-spinning compact objects \cite{Blanchet_1996}, accounting for the redshift correction to the GW frequency and chirp mass.
+We consider the simplest realistic models for mHz GWs from astrophysical sources viz.\ the dominant harmonic of GWs from the quasi-circular inspiral phase of non-spinning compact object binaries \cite{Blanchet_1996}, accounting for the redshift correction to the GW frequency and chirp mass.

-The inspiral phase of a non-spinning binary system can be modeled using post-Newtonian analysis \cite{Blanchet2014}, which provides relatively simple analytical expressions for the time-varying GW strain amplitudes corresponding to the plus and cross polarizations:
+The inspiral phase of a non-spinning binary system can be modeled using post-Newtonian analysis \cite{Blanchet2014}, which provides relatively simple analytical expressions for the time-varying GW strain amplitudes corresponding to the plus and cross polarizations.
+The simplest of these corresponds to the quadrupole formula: